Privacy Policy

 (Art.
 6(1)(c) GDPR)

-- commercial and tax law retention periods,
+- retention periods under commercial and tax law,

-- supervisory and reporting requirements,
+- regulatory and reporting requirements,

-- other legal documentation and evidence requirements.
+- other legal documentation and evidence obligations.

-In these cases, processing is carried out on the basis of Art.
-6 para.
-1 lit. c GDPR.
+In these cases, processing is carried out on the basis of Article 6(1)(c) of the GDPR.

 5.13 Legal enforcement and defence